 Azure Migration Strategy - Steps, Strategies and Cost

 As more companies turn to cloud computing, Azure has become a popular choice for businesses looking to move their applications, data, and infrastructure to the cloud.
-But making the decision to migrate to Azure is only the first step.
+However, making the decision to migrate to Azure is only the first step.
 To ensure a smooth and successful migration, you need a comprehensive Azure migration strategy.
 In this blog, we’ll take a look at what Azure migration is, why you should consider it, what to consider before migrating, and the 6 steps you must take to migrate to Azure.

 What is Azure Migration?